 Analysis of interviews will be combined with findings from the realist synthesis and the policy analysis to generate ‘programme theories’ about what works, for whom and in what circumstances.
 These theories will be tested in phase 2 of the project.

 Stakeholder workshops at different stages of the research will bring together CLO staff, volunteers and practitioners with expertise and experience in how CLOs work to achieve their goals.

 At different stages workshops will have different objectives.
 Initially they will be used to develop programme theories (what works for whom and in what circumstances).
 The research team will present the findings of our evidence review, policy analysis and interviews and ‘try out’ theories.
 Later workshops will review data to see whether theories were confirmed, refuted or need to be refined.

-A photovoice exercise will work with community participants to capture and curate images of what creates and prevents good health and wellbeing in their communities.
+A participatory photography exercise was delivered at 3 of the sites by PhotoVoice and inhouse at our 4th site, Bournemouth.
+We worked with community participants to capture and curate images of what creates and prevents good health and wellbeing in their communities.

-The photographs will be displayed in a photographic exhibition in community spaces.
+The photographs where displayed in a photographic exhibition in community spaces.

 Q methodology is designed to study shared perspectives.
 Participants are guided through a card sort exercise.
 Each card is printed with a statement and sorters arrange cards onto a grid according to their agreement with the statements.